-Voices from diverse cultural and environmental contexts writing on forms of engagement with the topic of performing #MeToo - testimony, witnessing, interpretation, field reports.
-Includes people who speak from personal experience, as well as allies, activists, and scholars.
+Voices from diverse cultural and environmental contexts writing on forms of engagement with the topic of performing #MeToo – testimony, witnessing, interpretation and field reports.
+Includes people who speak from personal experience, as well as allies, activists and scholars.
 Examines contemporary work, and work from the pre-#MeToo era.
 25 b/w illus.

 It gives writers from diverse cultural and environmental contexts an opportunity to speak about this cultural moment in their own voices.
 There is a wide geographical range and variety of forms of performance addressed in this timely new book.
 The international group of contributors are based in the UK, USA, Australia, South Africa, Scotland, Canada, India, Italy and South Korea.

-The topics addressed by writers include socially engaged practice; celebrity feminism, archive, repertoire; rape/war; misogynistic speech; stage management and intimacy facilitation; key institutions’ responses; spatial practices as well as temporal ones; academic call-outs; caste/class; political contexts; adaptation of classic texts; activist events; bouffon (a clown technique) and audience response
+The topics addressed by writers include socially engaged practice; celebrity feminism, archive and repertoire; rape/war; misogynistic speech; stage management and intimacy facilitation; key institutions’ responses; spatial practices as well as temporal ones; academic call-outs; caste/class; political contexts; adaptation of classic texts; activist events; bouffon (a clown technique) and audience response

-Although there is much to read in the media and alternative media on the #MeToo movement, this is the first attempt to analyze the movement from and in such diverse contexts.
+Although there is much to read in the media and alternative media on the #MeToo movement, this is the first attempt to analyse the movement from and in such diverse contexts.

 Bringing together twelve writers to speak about works they have either performed, witnessed or studied gives the reader a nuanced way of looking at the movement and its impact.
 It is also an incredible archive of this moment in time that points to its importance.

-Suitable for use in several graduate and undergraduate courses including: performance studies, feminist studies, sociology, psychology, anthropology, environmental or liberal studies, social history.
+Suitable for use in several graduate and undergraduate courses, including performance studies, feminist studies, sociology, psychology, anthropology, environmental or liberal studies and social history.

 Essential reading for theatre workers, academics, students, and anyone with an interest in feminism, contemporary theatre or human rights.
-For artists considering projects that include the themes of #MeToo, and for producers and directors of such projects looking for good practices around how to create environments of safety in their organizations and for those who wish to organize communities of artists.
+For artists considering projects that include the themes of #MeToo, and for producers and directors of such projects looking for good practices around how to create environments of safety in their organizations, as well as those who wish to organize communities of artists.

 - “Vital Acts of Transfer”: #MeToo and the Performance of Embodied Knowledge